 The unpredictable weather change in Rapid City, South Dakota, is the perfect metaphor for investing in cryptocurrency.
 With just over 75,000 inhabitants, the weather there is the most unpredictable on the planet earth.
 Summery thunderstorms and snow blizzards occur anytime, the condition calms down with a rapid increase in temperature.
 This is the perfect description of digital currency behavior.
 I have to invest; I’ll do knowing too well that I can lose some or all of my money.

 Investing in cryptocurrency is a very high-risk type of investment.
 Due to their volatile prices, they can either bust, turn out to be scams or gain value.
 I thus cannot tell if they will remain a niche, be adopted in the mainstream financial markets, or vanish into thin air.
 A friend of mine from Germany told me about online services such as Bitcoin Evolution that enables traders to automatically make profits in trading cryptocurrencies.
 He also told me about a debate amongst his friends as to whether Bitcoin Evolution was on Stern TV, or “ob Bitcoin Evolution bei Stern TV war,” as they say in Germany.
-I feel more research about these crypto robots needs to be done before I use one myself.
-Based on reviews from multiple sources, I will trade with due caution without putting all my eggs into one basket.
+I feel more research about these crypto robots needs to be done before I use one myself as sometimes I’m not even sure where to start.
+He has told me that if I don’t feel comfortable using a crypto robot, I might instead prefer to find a broker to help me.
+They are companies that know what they are doing and he said that there are reviews on one such broker in the article, “Plus 500 Erfahungen in diesem Artikel“.
+Maybe I will have to give that a read to gain more information, but based on reviews from multiple sources, I’ll be sure to trade with due caution without putting all my eggs into one basket.
 I will spread the risk by investing in numerous cryptocurrencies.

 Stablecoins pose fewer risks while investing in digital currency.
 This is because the more they develop, the more they become potential solutions to credibility and volatility that surround crypto-assets.
 DAI and TUSD are other digital currencies that I can choose to invest in as they are hosted on a safer platform and are backed by the US dollar.